 With the Earth having completed another billion kilometre long orbit around our sun, and our arbitrary calendar changing year, it’s time for my annual look back at the numbers of the previous year.
 I took nearly 11k photos, and walked 4.5 million steps covering almost 3600 km.
-This analysis is probably mainly of interest to me, but I am sharing it anyway.
+This analysis is probably mainly of interest to… Continue reading Numbers for 2017

 With the new year upon use, time for my annual analysis of the year just past.
 I’ve continued logging my physical activity and travel, with a few more categories.
 In 2016 I took approximately 4.5 million steps, covering over 3 000 km, and I cycled a further 1 300 km.
 Continuing the trend from my previous comparison, this is slightly more walking but less cycling… Continue reading 2016 in numbers

 Over the past year I have again been logging my activity and travel, and thought it would be interesting (for me if no-one else) to post an update on here.
 In 2015 I walked approximately 4.4 million steps, covering 2 900 km, and I cycled a further 2 050 km.
 This is slightly more walking than 2014, but about a… Continue reading 2015 in numbers

 Over the past year I have walked approximately 4.15 million steps, covering 2 600 km, and I cycled a further 2 750 km.
 In between, I have taken over 6 000 photos and I’m not sure how many hours of video.
-It is quite interesting to look back on the year past with some data, although I don’t have much from previous years to… Continue reading 2014 in numbers”
+It is quite interesting to look back on the year past with some data, although I don’t have much from previous years to… Continue reading 2014 in numbers

 Over the past few months I have been getting involved with the OpenStreetMap project — a Wikipedia style map that anyone can edit, and use for whatever they want.